 Barbecue

 (Okay, this is not pork, it's brisket that I cooked in my backyard!
-But it was the only picture I could find.)
+But it was the only picture I could find at the time.)

 I grew up in West Tennessee,